What Is The Anabolic Diet?

 Will the Anabolic Diet work for me?

-Yes, it could definitely work for you, and has for 1000s of guys.
+Yes, it could definitely work for you, and has for thousands.
 However, like any diet, the most important thing is to figure out if it is a manageable, sustainable diet for you, given your specific lifestyle and preferences.